josevnz/EncryptedUsbBackup/README.md

 [![asciicast](https://asciinema.org/a/553183.svg)](https://asciinema.org/a/553183)

 Now that we know the size of the disk, we should also get how much disk our backup will take.
-Ansible doesn't have a du task so we wrap our own.
+Ansible doesn't have a du task, so we wrap our own.

-### How much disk space we will have to backup
+### How much disk space we will have to back up

 We do a few things here:

 1. Capture the [output of the du command](disk_usage_dir.yaml), and [report if it changes](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_error_handling.html#defining-changed) only the return code
-2. Filter the output of the [du](https://www.man7.org/linux/man-pages/man1/du.1.html) command so we can use it later.
+2. Filter the output of the [du](https://www.man7.org/linux/man-pages/man1/du.1.html) command, so we can use it later.

 ```yaml
 ---